pablovegan/Python-tips-tools/README.md

     the result
 """
 ```

-An easy way to check if the code gives the expected result without jumping into a jupyter notebook to test it is the tool `doctest`, which is part of the standard library.
-Simply, from the command line, execute
+_Note: An easy way to check if the example code gives the expected result without jumping into a jupyter notebook to test it is using the tool `doctest`, which is part of the standard library.
+Simply, from the command line, execute_

 ````console
 python -m doctest mypackage/linearmap/linear_map.py
 ````
-to see the mismatches, if any.
+_to see the mismatches, if any._

+These docstrings can follow different conventions; one of the most popular one is the [Google style](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html).
+I personally like it because it is very clear and compact (Numpy style, in contrast, occupies more lines).

+To create them in a fast and easy way, I use the autoDocstrings extension for VSCode.
+Once our function is type annotated, we type `"""` and click in `Generate Docstrings`; it will automatically create the template using the annotated inputs and outputs of the function, as well as the exceptions raised.

 ## Tools